 There are so many styles now available which also means that you don’t need to compromise on style.
-Whether you like the popular Lap Panel, a contemporary Tongue and Grove or a more traditional style that combines a panel with a lattice top trellis – you’re sure to find something to suit your taste.
+Whether you like the popular Lap Panel, a contemporary Slatted Panel or a more traditional style that combines a panel with a lattice top trellis – you’re sure to find something to suit your taste.

 Our solid timber panels have been pressure-treated and this means that they will be long lasting.
 You might also hear this called tanalised timber; it’s the same thing, an industrial process that is carried out at high pressure to force the treatment into the wood.
 This gives you a hardier product that performs better against harsh weather conditions.
 It is also more resistant to things like insects, fungus, mould and rot.